From TALSIM Docs

 At the left of the release ID box there is a checkbox that can be used to activate and deactivate the release.
 Disabled releases are not taken into account in the simulation.

 A release can be deleted by right-clicking on the release identifier to open the context menu and to select delete.

-Newly created releases do not yet have an outlet from the reservoir.
+Newly created releases do not yet have an outlet from the storage.
 Therefore an allocation to an outlet has to be established first.
-If the reservoir element in the flow network map is already connected to other system elements, the connected elements and their identifiers appear in the Outlet section on the right side of the window.
+If the storage element in the flow network map is already connected to other system elements, the connected elements and their identifiers appear in the Outlet section on the right side of the window.
 A release is now assigned to an outlet by connecting them via drag&drop.
 To do this, drag (by holding a left-click) the box with the release identifier onto the box with the outflor identifier.
 The created connection is displayed with an arrow.
 Similarly, an existing connection can be deleted.
 One outlet can be comprised of several releases.

 Creating New Limits

-To create a new limit for a hydraulic feature, click the button Create new limit in the reservoir window in the Limits section.
+To create a new limit for a hydraulic feature, click the button Create new limit in the storage window in the Limits section.
 After that a window appears in which the identification of the limit can be selected and a name assigned.